Habiganj Sadar Upazila: Administration

 Habiganj Sadar Upazila is divided into Habiganj Municipality, Shayestaganj Municipality, and ten union parishads: Gopaya, Laskerpur, Lukra, Nijampur, Nurpur, Poil, Rajiura, Richi, Shayestaganj, and Teghoria.
 The union parishads are subdivided into 157 mauzas and 248 villages.

 Habiganj Municipality and Shayestaganj Municipality are each subdivided into 9 wards.

 Education

-There are five colleges in the upazila.
-They include Government Habiganj Mohila College and Shaistagonj Degree College.
-Brindaban Government College, founded in 1931, is the only honors level one.
+There are six colleges in the upazila including one college for medicine and five colleges for other subjects.
+It is worth to mention about some public colleges including Government Habiganj Mohila College, Shaistagonj Degree College, Brindaban Government College (founded in 1931), is the only honors level one.

+Habiganj Medical College (public) was founded in 2017.

 The madrasa education system includes one fazil and one kamil madrasa.